keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

     go run convert_app.go path_to_keptnapp_to_convert path_to_desired_output_file
 ```

-For instance, to run the example file conversion, you can do:
+For instance, to run the example file conversion, the command is:

 ```bash
     go run convert_app.go example_keptnapp.yaml example_output.yaml